CarnaViire/MeetingManagementServer/readme/MeetingApi.md

 }
 ```

-  Error response example:
+  Error response examples:
-  * `Country is not specified correctly` - country is null or there is no country with specified name
+  * `404` - no country found with the specified name